How to Make a Willow Obelisk (Willow Plant Support)

 - Secateurs (Pruners)

 This DIY project involves weaving a garden obelisk from about eighty willow rods.
 If you’d like to weave a fourth band around the middle, you should plan to use about a hundred rods.
-I use green willow for weaving, and all that means is that the rods are either freshly cut or dried out slightly over a period of a week or two.
-If you order willow, it may arrive dried out though, and will require soaking in water to make it pliable.
+I use green willow for weaving, which means the rods are either freshly cut or slightly dried over a period of a week or two.
+If you order willow, it may arrive dried out, though, and will require soaking in water to make it pliable.
 In that case, speak with the farm that supplies you and follow their instructions.

 I’ve also had some questions on the YouTube video of this project that have asked about other materials.
-Not everyone has a supply of willow available but I’m sure that you could use other types of bendy wood.
+Not everyone has a supply of willow on hand, but I’m sure you could use other types of bendy wood.
 That includes hazel, bamboo, and even ivy and other vines.
-The vertical supports should be strong and firm though, and the weavers flexible.
+The vertical supports should be strong and firm, though, and the weavers flexible.
 That means that if you do choose to use bamboo, you should use freshly cut bamboo for them rather than the rigid stakes available to purchase.

 Growing Willow for DIY Projects